boldflight/BibleConverter/test_EPUB/output/Mark.md

 [8] So they seized him, killed him, and threw his body out of the vineyard.
 [9] What then will the owner of the vineyard do?
 He will come and destroy those tenants and give the vineyard to others.
 [10] Have you not read this scripture:
+‘The stone the builders rejected has become the cornerstone.
+[11] This is from the Lord, and it is marvelous in our eyes’?”

 ### Paying Taxes to Caesar